ByteXenon/The-Tiny-Lua-Compiler/README.md

 ### I'm back, that didn't make sense

 Ouch, I'm really sorry.
-Let me know how it can be improved.
-Email me at ddavi142@asu.edu or open an issue on this repo.
+Let me know how it can be improved, by emailing me at ddavi142@asu.edu or opening an issue on this repo.

 ### Example usage?

+Currently, this project is not fully complete.
+However, when it'll be, you will be able to use it like this:

 ```lua
 local theTinyLuaCompiler = require("the-tiny-lua-compiler")